-Warthog Systems File Formats
+Warthog Systems file formats

-The format for standard Warthog text files is shown in the following example.
+• The format for Warthog text files is shown in the following example.
 This is the simplest format that contains most the information that can be used by LabAnalyst.
 It can be assembled in most database or spreadsheet programs, or with a word processor.
 Note: the comments indicated by two asterisks (**) are NOT part of a real file.

-Actual data
+data

 Comments on data format